Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 most points for an intimate night.
 Ties go to the prettiest or most charismatic PC, and if they're still tied she invites all of the tied PCs.
-If the party has more than 30 points _and_ the propositioned PC(s) accept Manticce's invitation, she will also offer the group her personal alliance, providing mechanical boosts to the strategic rebellion layer.
+If the party has more than 30 points _and_ the propositioned PC(s) accept Manticce's invitation, she will also offer the group her personal alliance, providing extra mechanical boosts to the strategic rebellion layer.

 ### Notes and Impressions

 This part is very different than what you would expect from a standard dungeon fantasy adventure.
 It can be really fun for PCs who like role-playing, so even in a condensed approach I'd recommend keeping it.
+If you want to make the Unseen Feast part less objectionable, you could perhaps say the "meat" is gelatinous cube jelly, which is almost as hard to see and doesn't come from something sapient.
+And if you don't want to feature sexual themes at all in the adventure, you could remove Manticce's invitation at the end and just say that the party gets her personal support if they get more than 30 points.

 The downside when using GURPS is that if your PCs are overly focused on dungeon delving they might not have the skills necessary to cause a good impression here.
-In this case I suggest being generous and using the same tactic as the original module: if none of the delvers has the most appropriate skill, ask for a roll on the closest skill one of them does have.
+In this case I suggest being generous: if none of the delvers has the most appropriate skill, ask for a roll on the closest skill one of them does have, or perhaps even roll against DX or IQ.
 That said, characters who followed the tips from the [Player's Guide][2] or who used earned points to become a bit sneakier and more social shouldn't have too much trouble covering their bases.

 ## Part 4: Breaking the Menador Gap

 The Menador Gap is a mountain pass in the mountains separating Ravounel from central Cheliax.
 It's the only viable route for marching an army through those